75-Hard-Student-Edition/75-student-readthedocs/docs/source/System Architecture.rst

 ===================
 .. note:: This page is currently under development.
 Please check back later for updates.

 The app has a 3-layer architecture.
+(Presentation Layer, Business Logic Layer, Database Layer)

 ******
 Presentation Layer
 ******
+This code deals with displaying the GUI and handling user input.
+Where the user actions may require some kind of data processing, the code in this layer will call methods implemented by the business logic layer.

 The GUI is comprised of a collection of "screens" (occasionally "page" is used synomously).
 The code for each screen is written in its own file in ``lib/userInterfaces``.
 Each screen is comprised of between 1 and 3 objects, depending on the nature of the screen.

 Screens which do not store state are comprised primarily of 1 object,